 Hanukkah Chicken Recipes are a perfect complement to the symbolic fried foods like latkes that we love to eat for Hannukah.
-This post includes lots of information about the holiday and links to many great recipes including Apricot Jam Chicken.
+This post includes lots of information about the Chanukah holiday and links to eight great chicken recipes.

 What is Hanukkah?
 Chanukah?
 Hannukah?
 Channukah?